 I’m willing to bet Sandilands didn’t realise how much his words would offend faithful Muslims as well as Christians.
 So I’m glad of the vocal outrage that has erupted.
 I’m glad he apologised.
 I’m not glad about what he said, but I’m happy it sparked the response it did.
 Christians need to speak out more, to stop allowing our beliefs to be trampled by some of the media and cultural elites.

 When all is said and done I feel more pity than anger for Sandilands.
 He grew up in an abusive, broken home, rejected by family and even forced to live on the streets.
 He appears to have never known a father’s love and guidance, or how deeply and tenderly people of faith hold their religious convictions.

 I don’t think Sandilands deserves to lose his job but I am pleased he has learned that Christians do not take lightly to having their spiritual mother mocked.
 I only wish it hadn’t come to this to make him realise that even if he doesn’t share our beliefs, he should at least treat them with respect.

-Anna Hitchings was educated at Campion College Australia, where she is a media and communications representative.
+Anna Hitchings was educated at Campion College Australia, where she is a media and communications officer.